erindoman/astro-dating-app/README.md

-# Written in the Stars: An Astrological Social App
+# Written in the Stars: An Astrology-Based Social App
 December 2020

 <h3>About</h3>